Eppo-exp/eppo-docs/docs/sdks/architecture/deployment-modes.md

 3. **Reliability and redundancy** - How many layers of redundancy do you want to have to ensure user experiences are never interrupted?
 4. **Quality of data capture** - How well does a given deployment pattern guarantee that the data captured will lead to high-quality decision making?
 What level of confidence do you need that a given architecture will avoid data quality issues like Sample Ratio Mismatch (SRM)?

-Each company might weigh each of these consideration differently.
+Each company might weigh each of these considerations differently.
 The purpose of this page is to highlight common patterns across Eppo customers and discuss the tradeoffs on the dimensions above.

 ## Common deployment patterns